poncj/solidity-token-and-airdrop/README.md

 node deployToken.js
 ```

 4. Аfter executing the previous command in the terminal we should see the address of the token.
-You must copy this address and specify it in your .env as TOKEN_CONTRACT_ADDRESS.
+You must copy this address and specify it in your .env as `TOKEN_CONTRACT_ADDRESS`.

 5. Type next command.
 It will deploy the airdrop contract.